p1otr/dh-python/dh_python3.rst

 dependencies
 ~~~~~~~~~~~~
-dh_python3 tries to translate Python dependencies from the `requires.txt` file
+dh_python3 tries to translate Python dependencies from `Requires-Dist`
+entries in `dist-info` or `requires.txt` contents in `egg-info` to
+Debian dependencies.
-to Debian dependencies.
-In many cases, this works without any additional
+In many cases, this works without any additional configuration because
-configuration because dh_python3 comes with a build-in mapping of Python module
+dh_python3 comes with a build-in mapping of Python module names to
-names to Debian packages that is periodically regenerated from the Debian
+Debian packages that is periodically regenerated from the Debian
 archive.
 By default, the version information in the Python dependencies is
 discarded.
 If you want dh_python3 to generate more strict dependencies (e.g. to
 avoid ABI problems), or if the automatic mapping does not work correctly for